Thinking of putting a red dot on your turkey gun? Do it.

 Switch to your preferred turkey load now to fine tune and confirm your zero.
-I like to do this at 40 yards.
+We like to do this at 40 yards.
 At this distance, it will take about twice as much dial movement to adjust your optic as it would at 100 yards (1 MOA clicks mean roughly 2 clicks per inch).
 Pay attention to both the shot density and the center of your pattern.
 Your pattern is dictated by your gun, choke and load.
 Ideally, the densest part of your pattern should also be at the center of your pattern (or very close).
 If it’s slightly off center and consistent, zero based on the densest part of your pattern.
 If it is way off, you may want to look at different loads or another choke.
 (For a closer look at picking shells for your shotgun, check out this podcast.)

 Make sure and test your zero at multiple ranges before hitting the woods.

 Once you feel you have a solid zero at 40 yards, we highly recommend checking as far as you may shoot and also at a closer distance as well (with our current setup we check at 20 and 60 yards).
 You may find at these distances you have to adjust your point of aim slightly higher or lower.

 Hunting with the optic

 This is the fun part – just get out there and hunt!
 The first time you put that dot on a tom’s head, you’ll realize how nice it is to be sure exactly where your shot is going to go before you let the lead fly.

 Once you knock down your first tom with a red dot, you’ll wonder why you waited so long get one.